openstack/mistral/doc/source/quickstart.rst

     +-------------+--------+---------+---------------------+------------+

-Run the Workflow and Check the Result
+Run the workflow and check the result
 -------------------------------------

 Use the *Mistral CLI* to start the new workflow, passing in a list of names